 Goal-based metrics, on the other hand, concern specific activities and initiatives that help to bring about the desired outcome.
 These goal-based metrics should be linked with a complementary outcome-based metric.

-The authors of the Envision white paper say that outcome-based and goal-based metrics are related but distinct.
+Outcome-based and goal-based metrics are related but distinct.
 They should be considered simultaneously and connect to the study’s objectives.
 Embedded as sub-categories of both outcome-based and goal-based metrics are quantitative and qualitative metrics.
 However, outcome-based metrics tend to be qualitative, and goal-based metrics quantitative.